Crushers Cone Crushers // McCloskey C3C Cone Crusher

 Is a Jaw/Cone or a closed circuit impactor better?

-There's a lot of variables in this.
-Are you a contractor who moves from site to site often?
-What is your main product from a revenue point of view- Could you use a Jaw/Cone 90% of the time and possibly hire an impactor for 1 month of the year to cover demand for certain products?
-What is your fines content?
-What's your required throughput?
-What's your feed size?
-Alot of New Zealand have tunnel vision for impact crushers because old mate down the road has one.
-Remember every quarry is different.
-We would advise to try a cone crusher if you ever have an opportunity.
-Don't take someone else's word for it.
-Where a cone doesn't work for one quarry it may be perfect for another.
-Think of your long term costs.
-Initial capital expenditure may be more yes but blow bars are not cheap.
-There's a reason why all the major quarries in New Zealand run with a Jaw/Cone set up.
+There are a lot of variables in this decision.
+Are you a contractor moving site to site, or a fixed quarry?
+What product makes up most of your revenue?
+Could you run a Jaw/Cone setup 90% of the time and hire an impactor for the occasional contract or seasonal demand?
+What’s your feed size, fines content, and required throughput?
+A lot of New Zealand quarries have tunnel vision for impact crushers because that’s what everyone else runs.
+But every quarry is different.
+Don’t just take someone else’s word for it — if you get the opportunity, trial a cone crusher and compare the results yourself.
+Where a cone may not suit one operation, it can be perfect for another.
+You also need to think long term.
+Initial capital cost may be higher, but blow bars aren’t cheap.
+There’s a reason most major quarries in New Zealand operate with a Jaw/Cone setup.

 Do i need a stacker for my operation?